DSchau/blog/src/pages/07-17-2017-getting-started-with-gatsby/index.md

 ### Source plugins

 Source plugins create _nodes_ which can then be transformed into a usable format (if not already usable) by a transformer plugin.
-For instance, a typical workflow often involves using [`gatsby-source-filesystem`][gatsby-source-filesystem], which loads files off of disk--e.g. markdown files--and then specifying a markdown transformer to transform the markdown into HTML.
+For instance, a typical workflow often involves using [`gatsby-source-filesystem`][gatsby-source-filesystem], which loads files off of disk--e.g. Markdown files--and then specifying a Markdown transformer to transform the Markdown into HTML.

-Since the bulk of the blog's content, and each article, will be authored in markdown, let's add that [`gatsby-source-filesystem`][gatsby-source-filesystem] plugin.
+Since the bulk of the blog's content, and each article, will be authored in Markdown, let's add that [`gatsby-source-filesystem`][gatsby-source-filesystem] plugin.
 Similarly to our previous step, we'll install the plugin and then inject into our `gatsby-config.js`, like so:

 ```bash
 yarn add gatsby-source-filesystem